 “Did it- I could kill you myself!”
 Ava says, gentle hands belying her words.
 Clea turns into her touch and notices Gabrielle asleep tucked into Fionn’s side.

 “Is she okay?”
 Clea asks, suddenly worried she’s dragged Gabrielle through the fire along with her.

-Fionn smiles one of her rare smiles, which is perhaps more reassuring than her words.
+Fionn smiles one of their rare smiles, which is perhaps more reassuring than their words.
 “She’s okay.
 Just tired.
 You gave her a challenge.”

 Lydia is on the seat opposite Fionn, closed eyes moving rapidly with visions.
 They’re all here.
 They’re safe.

 “But it worked?”
 Clea asks again and Ava tsks.

 “It worked, you nightmare,” Ava says.
 “You’re amazing, are you happy?”

 It worked.
 A season’s crop, stable and flowering.
 She just bought Coomera another season.
 She doesn’t realise she’s grinning until Ava rolls her eyes, spoiling the move somewhat by fighting her own smile.

 Clea’s magic flickers within her, feeling as it always has even if it’s housed in a body weak as a newborn.
 But she did it.